-Buying as a group can save all participating schools time and money.
+Buying as part of a group can save your school time and money.

-The primary benefit of group-buying is that it can increase the buying power of participating schools.
+The primary benefit of buying as a group is that it can increase the buying power of the schools involved.

-When schools buy together, the total value of the purchase increases and suppliers are therefore likely to offer improved pricing and contract terms to secure the sale.
+When schools buy together, the total value of the purchase increases.
+Suppliers are more likely to offer better prices and contract terms to secure the sale.

 - prevent buyers at a group of schools from duplicating labour, which allows more time to be focused on educational outcomes and students across all schools

-- improve the quality of goods and services across all schools
+- improve the quality of goods and services across those schools

-- encourage schools to share information about reputable and trusted suppliers.
+- encourage more schools to share information about reputable and trusted suppliers.

 Donna Burns, Working Group Lead, Rotorua

 So it was about gathering information from all of our schools.
 We actually used a contracts register to get all of our contracts, 'who were our contractors?', 'when do contracts expire?'.
 You know, ‘how much is it costing?’ and then that was a base to work on.
 Okay, ‘where is something familiar that we can now start the work on that’.